HighestDreams/CustomNPC/README.md

 <li>Can set rotation (Can look at players) for each NPC! 🔥</li>
 <li>Change the skin of NPC to the skin of an online player with dropdown! 🔥</li>
 <li>Can pair interactions with commands (When you right click on NPC, execute all commands)! 🔥</li>
-<li>Can upair interactions with commands (When you right click on NPC, execute only interactions! not commands)! 🔥</li>
+<li>Can unpair interactions with commands (When you right click on NPC, execute only interactions! not commands)! 🔥</li>
 <li><strong>AND MORE!<strong></li>